Sous-fonds F01-SF02 - Mount Saint Joseph Academy sous-fonds

 The mission of the Academy was to provide secondary education for girls in which the Catholic faith was integrated into the curriculum and school life.
 Students had the option of being day students if they lived in the area or boarders if they came from far away.
 Students came from across Canada and 10%-15% came from other countries including the West Indies, Mexico, and Hong Kong.

-Music was always an important part of life at the Academy, perhaps due to the influence of the St. Joseph’s School of Music which was also run by the Sisters.
+Music was always an important part of life at the Academy, perhaps due to the influence of the St. Joseph’s School of Music which was also staffed by the Sisters.
 Students who wished to learn to play musical instruments did so on their own time, usually through the School of Music.
 They could also volunteer to join the Glee Club, one of the choirs, or the choral group called the Academy Singers which was well-known in the area.

 In addition to regular curriculum classes, students were required to sign up for an activity for their enrichment and cultural development.
 These activities included photography, driving school, typing, fencing, drama, ballet, horseback riding, charm class, scripture study, physical education, crafts, and home economics club.